Updated on May 14th, 2022 by Felix Martinez

 Adobe offers a wide variety of computer software products that allow users to create, transfer and print electronic documents.
 The company is composed of three business segments.
 The Digital Media segment provides tools and solutions for users to create, publish, promote and monetize digital content.

-The company was founded in 1982 and changed its name from Adobe Systems Incorporated in 2018.
-Adobe trades with a market capitalization in excess of $225 billion and generated more than $11.2 billion in revenue last year.
+The company was founded in 1982 and changed its name to Adobe Systems Incorporated in 2018.
+Adobe trades with a market capitalization in excess of $183 billion and generated more than $15.8 billion in revenue last year.

 The company’s leading software products include Photoshop, Illustrator, Acrobat and InDesign.
 Adobe also offers a subscriptions service, called the Creative Cloud, that allows for access to the latest version of all of its creative products.